guillermo-avelar/dropout-predictor/README.md

 <b>Description: </b> ML model allowing Salvadoran policy makers to predict school dropouts.<br/>
 <b>Last updated:</b> July 28th 2024

+## Context ℹ
+This project is a revision of an earlier version I worked during high school.
+My earlier version implemented simple regression techniques, and so I wanted to take it to a new level.

 ## Problem 👎

 Salvadorean students are leaving schools.
 Policy makers need data-driven models to predict how their policies impact school dropout rates.